Preventative Health Screenings: Are They Right for Me?

-Hearing this, you’ll probably be surprised to learn that I recently signed up for one of these exams, and I had it done last week.
+Hearing this, you’ll probably be surprised to learn that I actually signed up for one of these exams, and I had it done.
 So, what changed my mind?
 This particular flyer offered what is called a vascular screening.

 Several years ago, my mom died shortly after going through a surgical procedure known as carotid endarterectomy.
 It was a necessary procedure because one of the main blood vessels in her neck was becoming blocked.